davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 oceanic lithosphere along a ~300 km flat displacement trajectory [@fig:context] are not accounted for in model **B**.
-Instead, this scenario is modeled simply as a young endmember stalled-slab scenario, with the generation of mantle lithosphere beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subduction shortly thereafter [@Atwater1998; @Wilson2005].
+Instead, this scenario is modeled simply as a young endmember stalled-slab scenario, with generation of mantle lithosphere beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subduction shortly thereafter [@Atwater1998; @Wilson2005].